manidhareddy/Go-Lang/go_installation_setup_linux.md

 ---

-- **go ru** Compile temporarily and  run that for me.
+- **go run** Compile temporarily and  run that for me.
 I also compile any third party libraries. // it will take main file path
 - **go build** It will take actual package path.
 It finds main package with main function that it's going to compile that as an executable.
 - **go install** genrates executable in bin folder.